-Livestock grazing assessments were provided for the Humboldt-Toiyabe (HT) National Forest by the Forest Service and the Bureau of Land Management's Bishop Field Office and Carson City District Office.
+Livestock grazing assessments were provided for the Humboldt-Toiyabe (HT) and Inyo National Forests (INF) by the U.S. Forest Service as well as the Bureau of Land Management's Bishop Field Office and Carson City District Office.
 Within the HT, 59 grazing allotments contain Bi-State sage-grouse habitat.
 There are 49 active allotments and 23 associated grazing permits.
-In 2017, 16 of 59 allotments were inspected with 11 being in full compliance with terms and conditions and five instances of non-compliance.
+In 2017, 16 of 59 allotments were inspected with 11 being in full compliance with terms and conditions, and five instances of non-compliance.
+The Inyo NF manages 28 grazing allotments with Bi-State sage-grouse habitat of which 22 are active and six are vacant.
+Of the 22 active allotments (meaning there are valid permits), eight were rested in 2017 due to fire recovery or normally scheduled rest-rotation.
 In the Bishop Field Office (BLM) 21 of 34 grazing allotments were monitored.
 Eleven of the 34 allotments were not grazed in 2017.
-Of the allotments inspected, 19 were in full compliance with terms and conditions of the grazing permit while two did not meet terms and conditions, due to grazing outside of the permitted season of use.
-In the Carson District (BLM), 21 allotments contain Bi-State sage-grouse habitat.
-Fourteen of these allotments are active while 7 are inactive.
-The Inyo National Forest manages 28 grazing allotments that contain Bi-State sage-grouse habitat.
-Of these allotments, 22 are active with a total of 14 permittees and six allotments are vacant.
-Of the 22 active allotment (meaning there are valid permits), 8 were rested due to fire recovery or normally scheduled rest-rotation.
+Of the allotments inspected, 19 were in full compliance with terms and conditions of the grazing permit while two did not meet terms and conditions due to grazing outside of the permitted season of use.
+In the Carson District (BLM), 21 allotments Bi-State contain sagegrouse habitat.
+Fourteen of these allotments are active while seven are inactive.